Discovery flight cockpit experience at Desert Skies Aviation

 Zero Out-of-Pocket Cost

 With ESA funding, parents pay nothing for their child's aviation education.
-This makes professional pilot training accessible to families who couldn't otherwise afford it.
+Professional pilot training becomes accessible to families who couldn't otherwise afford it.

 Student Success Story